TinderW/watch-svc/docs/SwapProposalAPI.md

-get all the swap proposals by their id
+get all the swap_offer proposals by their id

 ### Example
 ```swift